core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### Group Key Management ### {#chap-security-considerations-sec-mode-key-mgmt}

-A key management scheme for secure revocation and renewal of group security material, namely group rekeying, is required to be adopted in OSCORE groups.
+Group rekeying, that is, a key management scheme for secure revocation and renewal of group security material, is required to be adopted in OSCORE groups.
 The key management scheme has to preserve forward security in the OSCORE group, as well as backward security if this is required by the application (see {{chap-sec-group-maintenance}}).
 In particular, the key management scheme MUST comply with the functional steps defined in {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}.

 Even though security group policies vary depending on the specific applications and their security requirements, they SHOULD also take into account: